Chart Color Schemes

 Cairnlea has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 21 projects that may affect this region.
-Notable ones include Cairnlea Estate Final Stage, Cairnlea Remediation Project, Deer Park Dome Redevelopment, and Residential Development at 48 Station Street, Deer Park.
-The following list details those likely to be most relevant.
+AreaSearch has identified 21 projects that may affect the area.
+Notable ones are Cairnlea Estate Final Stage, Cairnlea Remediation Project, Deer Park Dome Redevelopment, and Residential Development at 48 Station Street, Deer Park.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.